 Evening at your leisure.
-Overnight stay at hotel in Kochi.
+Overnight stay will be at the hotel in Kochi.

 To all the good things, comes an end.
-Bid farewell with the memories of amazing fun-filled 17 days of travel through the Southern Splendors, worth remembering for the lifetime!
+Bid farewell with the memories of amazing fun-filled 18 days of travel through the Southern Splendors, worth remembering for a lifetime!

 Moods: The Unforgettable